 Dakota County Technical College

-Dakota County Technical College offers programs, services and resources that streamline, support and enhance the academic experience for students.
-Enjoy small class sizes, opportunities for one-on-one work with your instructors, and an environment that lets you get to know your fellow classmates.
-Take part in hands-on labs and real-world experiences that prepare you to take on a career in your area of study.
+Dakota County Technical College offers programs, services and resources that streamline, support and enhance your academic journey.
+As a DCTC student, you will enjoy small class sizes, opportunities for one-on-one work with your instructors and a welcoming campus that lets you get to know your fellow students.
+You will experience hands-on labs, real-world learning and co-curricular activities that prepare you to prosper in your chosen career.

-- View videos of campus life, programs and services to get a better sense of Dakota County Technical College’s campus and students at dctc.edu/videos.
+- Watch short clips of campus life, programs and student services at DCTC Videos to get a better sense of our campus community

-- Socialize with current students, faculty, staff and alumni at facebook.com/dakotatech or twitter.com/dctc.
+- Socialize with current students, faculty, staff and alumni at DCTC on Facebook and DCTC on Twitter

-- Enjoy small class sizes, opportunities for one-on-one advising and assistance from instructors, and a student environment that welcomes students from any age or background.
+- Enjoy small class sizes, instructors that care and a campus environment that welcomes students from any age or background

-- Take part in hands-on labs and real-world experiences that prepare you to take on a career in your area of study.
+- Experience hands-on labs, co-curricular actitivies and real-world learning that prepare you to thrive in your chosen career

-- Learn using industry-standard equipment and up-to-date curricula developed through strong relationships with business and industry.
+- Increase your skills with modern equipment and relevant coursework developed through strong relationships with business and industry

 Student enrollment and demographics

-DCTC offers an annual permit for on-campus parking.
+DCTC offers an annual permit for on-campus parking at the college's main campus in Rosemount, Minn.
 The permit is good July through June of each academic year.
-Visitors and prospective students may use a free visitor's lot at the front of campus.
+Visitors and prospective students may use a free visitor's lot just north of the college building's main entrance.

 To view DCTC's complete admissions checklist, click here.